w3c/wai-cognitive/content/index.md

 * personas (user stories) and user needs

 The Content Usable document is an informative Working Group Note (not a W3C standard).
 It provides “supplemental guidance” beyond the requirements of WCAG 2. **It is not required for conformance to WCAG**.

+WAI is currently working on integrating the Objectives and Patterns from Content Usable in a new section of the WAI website.
+That will be easier for some people to use.

+We welcome comments for the next version of Content Usable.
+To comment, please open a new issue in the [COGA GitHub repository](https://github.com/w3c/coga/issues/new) or send comments in e-mail to: public-coga-comments@w3.org

 ## Cognitive Accessibility Work at W3C